WWE Rumors: Cain Velasquez Released By Company After Just Two Matches, Per Dave Meltzer

 Velasquez’s second WWE match took place on November 30, 2019, at a house show in Mexico, where he and Humberto Carrillo teamed up to defeat Luke Gallows and Karl Anderson, as reported by WrestlingNews.co.
 That marked his final booking for the company, which, per Cultaholic, didn’t utilize him in any matches despite the fact that he was cleared to return to the ring in February.
 This meshed with rumors dating back to December of last year, which suggested WWE didn’t have anything scheduled for the former MMA standout following his lone televised match against Lesnar.

 Velasquez isn’t the only major WWE name whose release was reported this week by Meltzer.
-As noted by The Inquisitr, longtime WWE employee and Hall of Famer Gerald Brisco was recently released by the company after serving for 36 years in a variety of backstage roles.
+As noted by The Inquisitr, longtime WWE employee and Hall of Famer Gerald Brisco was allegedly released by the company after serving for 36 years in a variety of backstage roles, though further details of this move were not available at the time of writing.